fabiolmorato/dgrm-generator/README.md

 Usage: `./main <filename>`
 Will generate one CSC file, fully configured and ready do be tested.
+Also `./main -h` or `./main --help` will show a help dialog.

+## Files
+XML.c and XML.h: contain all code needed to create a tree with all information needed for XML code, creating a file, adding elements, finding elements by name and writing the XML file.

+CSC.c and CSC.h: hold code needed to create a basic Cooja simulation using DGRM as Radio Medium.
+Has the structure to hold motes information, random positioning, creation of links and functions to take all that information and store it inside a XML tree, using XML library.

+helpers.c and helpers.h: functions created in order to ease the writing of this project.
+There's a chance that those exist.

+io.c and io.h: library in which are the functions used to get information from user and treat such information.

+macros.h: macros to help implementation of project.

+main.c: main file, where everything happens.

 ## Credits
 Created by Fábio Lino Morato in DCC-UFMG (Computer Science Department - Federal University of Minas Gerais, Brazil).